Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/platform/porting_TFM_to_a_new_hardware.rst

         - E.G. NV Counters, attestation, crypto keys....

     #.
+Adding the optional platform SVC handling

+        Some platforms may have their own SVC requests in addition to the TF-M built-in ones.

+    #.
 Running the regression tests

         - See :doc:`Running TF-M on Arm platforms </building/run_tfm_examples_on_arm_platforms>`